a6-webm/advanced-hpc-lbm/report/report.typ

 = Serial optimisation
 == Compiler Arguments
-For gcc, the important arguments we used were `-Ofast` and `-march=native`. `-Ofast` tells the compiler to use all the optimising techniques in the `-O3` argument, but also enables some techniques that, while beneficial, can cause UB in some programs (e.g `-fallow-store-data-races`).
+For `gcc`, the important arguments we used were `-Ofast` and `-march=native`. `-Ofast` tells the compiler to use all the optimising techniques in the `-O3` argument, but also enables some techniques that, while beneficial, can cause UB in some programs (e.g `-fallow-store-data-races`).
 The `-march=native` argument (and similarly the `-xHost` arg for `icc`) tells the compiler to not only tune its optimisations to the specific kind of hardware we're compiling for, but to try and use platform specific instructions, such as vector instructions.
 == Loop Fusion
 To begin with, the code calls 5 functions in a given timestep: `accelerate`, `propagate`, `rebound`, `collision` and `avg_velocity`.
 There is also a `cells` array, the main simulation space, and a `tmp_cells` array, a scratch space for calculation.
-These each run their own loop, so the first optimisation we did was to make this only perform one loop.
+Each of these functions run their own loop, so the first optimisation we did was to make `timestep` only have one loop.
 After manually inlining each function and removing each's inner loop, it becomes apparent that a cell only collides or rebounds, but never both, so we made them conditional, and that the collision step already calculates the average velocity, so we just return this value from the `timestep` function.
 Another optimisation is the "pointer swap".
-This is where if, instead of writing back to the `cells` array in the collide and rebound step, we only read from `cells`, write back to `tmp_cells`, and then just swap their pointers after each timestep, we end up only mutating one array rather than two.
+This is where, instead of writing back to the `cells` array in the collide and rebound step, we only read from `cells`, write back to `tmp_cells`, and then just swap their pointers after each timestep.
+This means we only mutate one array rather than two, leading to better memory use and caching.
 = Vectorisation
 == Compiler Arguments
 We used `icc` to vectorise the code, as it was well documented.
 Other than `-xHost` so that the compiler knows the cpu can run vector instructions, the directives to vectorise exist within the source code.
 Though, `-opt-report` can tell you to what extent your code was vectorised.
-== Structuse of Arrays
+== Structure of Arrays
-Instead of the previous array of structs containing cell speeds, we switched to a struct of arrays, where the first array contained all the speed in one direction, the second contained all the speeds in another direction, and so on.
-This provides our compiler with memory that is contiguous for one paramter (i.e. all the speed in some direction are one after the other), and considering each timestep does the same operation, this can be vectorised easily.
+Instead of the previous array of structs containing cell speeds, we switched to a struct of arrays, where the first array contained all the speeds in one direction, the second contained all the speeds in another direction, and so on.
+This provides our compiler with memory that is contiguous for one paramter (i.e. all the speeds in some direction are one after the other), and considering each timestep does the same operation, this lets the compiler vectorise.
 == Memory alignement
 To use vector instructions, the "vector" in memory must be aligned.
 In our case we used `icc`'s `_mm_malloc` function to ensure the cell arrays were aligned in the physical memory, and then within the timestep loop, used the `__assume_aligned` function to tell the compiler that the data is aligned for the purposes of optimisation.
 We also use an `__assume` function to tell the compiler that the loop literations are divisble by 64, so that is can do several iterations in one vectorised iterations, and not need to worry about having to do a partial iteration.
 = Parallelisation